-By incorporating The Lab’s rigorous theoretical orientation with hands-on, experience-based learning, international exposure, and cross-disciplinary work, the GSF experience adds an essential dimension to the education students receive at their home institutions.
+By incorporating The Lab’s rigorous theoretical orientation with experience-based learning, international exposure, and cross-disciplinary work, the GSF experience adds an essential dimension to the education students receive at their home institutions.

 “I want to create a definition of sustainable practices that I can incorporate into my future work as an architect.
 As a student peering out of the academic bubble, I seek to understand how ‘sustainability’ can move from the theoretical to the tangible without losing the clarity of the idea.”Christopher Taleff Global Sustainability Fellow from the USA